thurasw/airwave/README.md

 3. This app is made using dark magic and you have to donate before you can use.
 I know.
 Very magical.
 [Here ;)](https://paypal.me/thurasw)

+3. 3.
+When you change the save directory in config, you must use double backslashes.
+For example, to point to Desktop, you can use "default".
+Otherwise, must be like "C:\\Users\\Username\\Downloads"

-3. On a real note, it's very self-explanatory.
+4. On a real note, it's very self-explanatory.
 Very user-friendly.
 Just try not to mess up the file format of the config.

 To-do:\
 Show percentage of file being uploaded\